Designations Congruent with Things: Chapter 22

 Hermann raises his eyebrows in aggressive expectation.

-“This has nothing to do with the ten hours or so I spent inside the Wall, during which I actually lost no blood, but ah, in the interest of full disclosure, I did find out from Hypothetical Rain that I am slightly, very slightly, moderately anemic.”
+“This has nothing to do with the ten hours or so I spent inside the Wall, during which I lost no blood, but ah, in the interest of full disclosure, I did find out from Hypothetical Rain that I am slightly, very slightly, moderately anemic.”

 “You’re very slightly moderately anemic,” Hermann repeats.